chordmemory/thresholds/README.md

 * Cross platform (eventually)

 ## Disclaimer
 This is all still very much in the 'experimental' stage.
-None of the apis are even close to being concrete, this repo is overdue a conversion to a monorepo, and the build is completley immature.
+None of the apis are even close to being concrete.

 ## Roadmap